During the tenancy

 At the end of the tenancy

-- If I want to serve notice to vacate my property what should I do?
+- How do I serve notice to vacate my property?

 - What penalties will I incur should I break my lease agreement early?

 - How will my payments cease at the end of my tenancy?